 Set in 1775 Denmark.
-Mikkelsen stars as Ludvig Kahlen, an impecunious Danish soldier who rose to Captain in the German Army.
-Upon his retirement, he finds himself, in the middle age of his life, left with just a paltry pension and no property of his own to survive on.
+Mikkelsen stars as Ludvig Kahlen, an impecunious Danish soldier who rose to the rank of Captain in the German Army.
+Upon his retirement, he finds himself, in the middle of his life, left with just a paltry pension and no property of his own to survive on.
 Without much to go on, he asks for permission from the Royal Danish Court to build property and cultivate on The Heath, a barren plain that generations of seasoned settlers before him failed to fertilize.
-Ludvig is mocked and almost laughed out of the room by King Frederik V’s dignitaries, with those disbelieving that a man such as him would even waste their time asking for money.
+Ludvig is mocked and almost laughed out of the room by King Frederik V’s dignitaries, who disbelieve that a man such as him would even waste their time asking for money.
 When Ludvig says that he is not asking for their money, they reconsider.
 While they do believe that Ludvig’s attempts will be futile, his attempt will allow the court to tell the king that they have not given up hope of harvesting the heath.
 The King permits Ludvig to settle on a plot of land and promises a noble title with an accompanying manor if he is able to crop.
 Ludvig wants to be recognized for the success he’s certain he will achieve.

 Plot 9/10